Silicon Valley Poll

 What is the poll methodology?

-The Poll is a scientifically valid survey of 1,600 registered voters carried out online over a four-day period in the Fall.
-Conducted in English, Spanish, Chinese (Mandarin) and Vietnamese, the Poll respondents live in Santa Clara, San Mateo, Alameda, Contra Costa and San Francisco counties.
+The Silicon Valley Poll is a scientifically valid survey of 1,736 residents carried out online over a four-day period.
+Conducted in English, Spanish, Chinese (Mandarin), and Vietnamese, Poll respondents reside in Santa Clara, San Mateo, Alameda, Contra Costa and San Francisco counties.
 The survey is stratified by age, gender, race/ethnicity, education, sub-region, and the respondents’ vote in the most recent presidential election.
-The modeled margin of error is 2.8 percent.
+The modeled margin of error is typically 2.7 percent.

-Change Research, Inc., and its subsidiary Embed Research carry out the field work in partnership with Joint Venture’s Institute for Regional Studies.
+Change Research, Inc., and its subsidiary Embold Research carry out the field work in partnership with Joint Venture’s Institute for Regional Studies.

 Reach and impact